Living lab Raversijde unveiled

 2022-01-17

-Crash course Testerep with the podcast of the University of Flanders
+Crash course on Testerep with the podcast of the University of Flanders

-Episode 496 of the University of Flanders podcast is entirely devoted to drowned medieval Ostend.
+Episode 496 of the University of Flanders podcast is entirely devoted to the long term evolution of our coast.
 Landscape archaeologist Dr. Soetkin Vervust (VUB) explains the research conducted within the Testerep project and its importance.
-Why did entire pieces of land on what was then the Testerep Peninsula disappear under the waves?
-Was that due to the rising sea level or did humans have something to do with it?
-And will our coastal cities soon follow as the world warms up?
+Why did large parts of what was then the Testerep Peninsula disappear under the waves?
+Was it due to rising sea levels or did humans have something to do with it?
+And will our coastal cities soon follow as the world warms?

 2022-12-19